*** UPDATE ***

 In the last few years, there has been much more interest in the suppressor market.
 One of the most respected and reasonably priced suppressors are those from Yankee Hill Machine.

 Yankee Hill Machine started out in 1951 as a small machine shop.
 In 2005, they entered the market with their first suppressor, the “Phantom”, a dedicated 5.56 NATO suppressor with a Quick Detach (QD) mount at a price that most gun owners could afford.
 Since then, YHM has expanded their line of suppressors as well as manufacture their own AR-15s and other firearm accessories.

-- The street price of the YHM Turbo was about $350 (plus the cost of a tax stamp), including choice of a QD muzzle brake or QD flash hider.
+- Price.
+The street price of the YHM Turbo was about $350 (plus the cost of a tax stamp) and included their Phantom QD muzzle brake.

-- YHM has a well-earned reputation for making quality suppressors (17-4 stainless steel with an Inconel blast baffle) that can take a beating.
+- Quality.
+YHM has a well-earned reputation for making good quality suppressors (17-4 stainless steel with a durable Inconel blast baffle in a tubeless design).

-- Full-auto rating in a tubeless design; QD mount; Rated at 134dB; Minimum barrel length of 10.5”.
+- Features.
+Full-auto rating; QD mount; Minimum barrel length of 10”.

-- YHM offers a limited lifetime warranty against defects in materials and workmanship.
+- Warranty.
+YHM offers a limited lifetime warranty against defects in materials and workmanship.